 - Session duration

-Tracking how long your users stay in-app is another indicator of their engagement.
+Tracking how long your beta testers stay in-app is another indicator of their engagement.
 Again, this will be affected by what kind of app you’re developing; long sessions on a mobile game are great but might indicate an issue for a task reminder app.

 - Session frequency